-I remember the first time I heard the words 'dense breasts.'
-I assumed it was a random medical term and simply shrugged it off.
-Little did I know, fibroglandular density (also referred to as breast density) plays a significant role in breast health.
+I assumed it was just medical jargon and simply shrugged it off.
+Soon after, I learned that fibroglandular density (also referred to as breast density) plays a significant role in breast health.

-But - what does it mean to have dense breasts?
+But, what does it actually mean to have dense breasts?
 Does it affect your risk of breast cancer?
 Does it mean your mammography guidlines are different?
 How do you even know if you have high fibroglandular density?

 [DocPanel] What is fibroglandular density?
 How does it affect a woman's mammogram?

 [Dr. Hotaling] Breast density refers to the relative amount of glandular and fibrous tissue (fibroglandular tissue) that each woman has in her breasts compared with the amount of fatty tissue present.
 Having a more dense breast composition (high fibroglandular density) makes it more challenging to detect cancer in a mammogram.

 Let me explain why.
 Dense breasts appear more white on mammograms than non-dense breasts.
 But cancers usually appear white on mammograms, too.
 The more white the mammogram appears, the more difficult it is to detect cancer.

 [Photo source: Cassling.com] Breast density from less dense (left) to higher density (right).